fujaba/fulibFx/README.md

 ### ☁ Using JavaFX elements to define the view

 If the controller class extends from a JavaFX Parent (or any class extending from Parent), the view will be set to the element the controller represents.
-You can use this to create simple views without the need of an FXML file.
+You can use this to create simple views without the need for an FXML file.
 More complex views should either use the FXML method or combine both methods.

 ```java